-- Our traditional services (8:00 and 10:45 a.m. on Sunday) employ more traditional instrumentation, the organ, choirs, bells, etc., and generally follow an established liturgy.
+- Our traditional service at 8:00 a.m. on Sunday employs more traditional instrumentation, the organ, choirs, bells, etc., and generally follow an established liturgy.
 The liturgies and hymnody are rooted in musical and theological tradition, but could be written anywhere from a thousand years ago to the previous week!
 This gives this service a tremendous sense of connection with the past, but also a connection to the present-day church and, hopefully, a sense of communication with angels, archangels, and all the company of heaven.

 - For festival services (Easter, Christmas, Holy Week, etc.), you will most likely see a blend of all of our various types of worship.
 On these occasions, we gather everything we have as a congregation and present it to God, united as one body of Christ!

 We are located at 23262 El Toro Road in Lake Forest, CA. We’re actually just off a Frontage road, between Muirlands and Jeronimo if you’re traveling on El Toro Road.

 There are spaces marked out in our parking lot just for you!
 Look for the Visitor signs along the fence in the parking adjacent to the sanctuary.
 (The sanctuary lot can be accessed from Frontage road, it is the third driveway on the right after turning onto Frontage road from El Toro Road.).
 You can certainly park in any of the parking lots.
 Once you are here, feel free to ask anyone you see for directions.